michael-steinert-repository/TypeScriptEssentials/README.md

 - TypeScript is a static typed Extension for JavaScript
 - TypeScript have to be transpiled in JavaScript otherwise it can not be executed in Browsers
 - With TypeScript Type Errors occur while the Transpilation and not while running the Code
+- It forces types at Compile Time and not at Runtime

 ## Reason for TypeScript